Access and Opening Hours

 The majority of the 40,000 books, pamphlets and journals in the reference library relate to the history and development of arms and armour (excluding artillery) from the earliest period to the present day but there are also a number of works on related subjects such as art, technology, warfare, chivalry and knighthood, martial arts, hunting and shooting, archery, and a collection of museum and exhibition catalogues from around the world.

 There is a small collection of early books on fencing dating from the 16th to 19th centuries and including the works of Marozzo, di Grassi, George Silver and others.
-The museum also owns the earliest-known fencing manual dating from the mid 13th century and showing the use of sword and buckler.

 There is a collection of books on the art of war dating from the early 17th to late 19th centuries, and including the drill books and manuals of Sir John Smythe, Jacob De Gheyn, and Henry Hexham amongst others.

 There are number of illustrated books on various aspects of chivalry and knighthood, as well as a number of facsimile reprints of other important 16th century tournament books.

 The Image Library contains high resolution images of some of the finest items in the Royal Armouries collection, a sample of which can be seen at http://collections.royalarmouries.org/.
 Copies can be purchased as digital images and licenses are available for editorial, commercial and academic use.
 For further information contact firstname.lastname@example.org